-- Students have two weeks to contact sponsors, interview with sponsors, and submit completed applications.
+- Students have two weeks to contact mentors, interview with mentors, and submit completed applications.

 - See: Suggestions for Interviewing Students

-- Sponsors have the same two weeks to interview students and submit their preferences to the WISP office.
+- mentors have the same two weeks to interview students and submit their preferences to the WISP office.

-- Sponsors and prospective interns will be asked to submit top choices to the WISP office indicating with whom they’d most like to work.
+- mentors and prospective interns will be asked to submit top choices to the WISP office indicating with whom they’d most like to work.

-- An internship selection committee matches prospective interns with sponsors, trying to match everyone with their first or second choice
+- An internship selection committee matches prospective interns with mentors, trying to match everyone with their first or second choice

-- Matched sponsors and interns are notified in late October.
+- Matched mentors and interns are notified in late October.